 - HAND HYGIENE: Alcohol-based hand sanitizers with at least 60% alcohol will be available throughout the building.
 Students and employees will also be instructed to wash hands frequently, especially before and after lessons and group instruction.

-- FOOT TRAFFIC: The building will have dedicated entrances and exits, and one-way directional patterns for foot traffic inside and outside the building will be clearly marked.
+- FOOT TRAFFIC: Students and family members are asked not to congregate near entrances/exits or along the walkway area.
 The elevator will only be available to those who require it for physical reasons, including moving a heavy instrument, and will only be used by one person at a time.
-Stairways will be marked and, for single stairways, students should avoid entering until another student has exited.

 - PICK-UP / DROP-OFF: With certain exceptions, students must enter the building by themselves.
-Parents or guardians will only be allowed inside the building for students age eight and below and only to take them to or from the appropriate drop-off or pick-up location, or if there is a special circumstance that makes the presence of a parent or guardian absolutely necessary.
-All tables and chairs will be removed from common areas.
+Parents or guardians will only be allowed inside the building for students age eight and under and only to take them to or from the appropriate drop-off or pick-up location, or if there is a special circumstance that makes the presence of a parent or guardian absolutely necessary.

 - WAITING AREAS: There will be designated, socially distanced areas for students waiting for their lesson or class to begin.
 Students should wait in those marked areas before entering a studio until called by their teacher.